NITHIN

 Prerequisites

-Now, create a file named send_sms.js and include the following code:
+Create a file named send_sms.js and paste the following code:

 const Client = require('direct7')